 - Don’t be afraid to use extra flour on the work surface and the rolling pin as needed to help keep the pastry from sticking as you roll.

-- Italian 00 flour is what’s used for pasta frolla, but you may substitute cake flour or even all-purpose if that’s all you’ve got.
+- Italian 00 flour is what’s used for authentic pasta frolla, but you can substitute all-purpose or cake flour.

-How to Store Italian Jam Tarts (Crostata di Marmellata)
+How to Store Jam Tarts (Crostate di Marmellata)

 Crostata never lasts long at our house, but if you have any leftovers, here is the best way to store homemade jam tarts: